Bali Nusra Tangi: TNI Role in the traditional Cloth Exhibition

-Meanwhile, Hotmangardja Pandjaitan explained that the role of the TNI was most important to unite the cultural diversity of the archipelago.
+Meanwhile, Hotmangardja Pandjaitan explained that the role of the TNI was most importantly to unite the cultural diversity of the archipelago.
 The TNI also feels responsible for keeping the territorial integrity of the nation, not only during wartimes but also through times of peace.
 The event held by Regional Military Command IX/Udayana together with the Department of Culture and Tourism aims to uphold national integrity.
 The event was also made possible due to the active role of the Army Wives' Association - Persatuan Istri Prajurit (Persit) Kartika Chandra Korem 161 Kupang, Korem 162 Mataram, and Korem 163 Bali.
 Several fashion designs were also presented by the soldiers and wives who paraded onto the catwalk that night.